PlanB-Network/bitcoin-educational-content/tutorials/others/grapheneos/en.md

 description: Graphene OS tutorial
 ---

-> "[GrapheneOS](https://grapheneos.org/) is a privacy and security focused mobile OS with Android app compatibility developed as a non-profit open source project."
+> [GrapheneOS](https://grapheneos.org/) is a privacy and security focused mobile OS with Android app compatibility developed as a non-profit open source project.

 GrapheneOS, originally founded in 2014 as 'CopperheadOS' is based on the traditional Android Code (AOSP), but with many changes and improvements aimed at improving user privacy and security.
 GrapheneOS puts the user in control of their phone, not the big tech companies.